redlevelgroup/covidclearpass/README.md

 - Bug Fix: Some users were unable to pre-register

 #### v1.1
-- Self Declaration is hidden to everyone by default (instructions on how to view the data for site admins)
-- Bug Fix: Some users were unable to pre-register
+- Temperature question is now required in Self-Declaration Form.
+- Added ability to capture temperature value in Self-Declaration Form.
+- Added Microsoft 365 Users Connector.
+- Bug Fix: Corrected issue with third question in Self Declaration Form to reject access when answer is Yes.

 ## Features